gauravraut855/Cost-Optimization-Challenge-for-Azure-Cosmos-DB./README.md

 ## Requirement

-You have a serverless application using Azure Cosmos DB to store billing records in JSON format.
-You have over 2 million JSON records, some as large as 300 KB each.
+You have a serverless application using Azure Cosmos DB to store billing records.
+You have over 2 million records, some as large as 300 KB each.
 Records older than 3 months are rarely accessed but must still be available on demand, ideally within a few seconds.
 Storage cost is growing rapidly in Cosmos DB.

 You want to: